RadEdje/RadLens/README.md

 # radLens

+##UPDATE: please refrain from using this repo.... some of the code has not been updated in months and may have numerous issues... please check out my upcoming updated repo for RadLens-AI which let's you train your own CV AI models right on your phone using the power of tensorflow.js

 ##My first git project and
 ##it's for running a tensorflow model I trained in python that
 ##I'm trying to convert with tensorflowjs for deployment in the web.